JonathanJia05/ppCalculator/README.md

 2. Choose a beatmap, input your selected mods, accuracy percentage, and combo.

-3. The app sends a POST request to the backend, which processes the data and returns an accurate PP calculation based on your inputs.
+3. App will send a POST request to the backend, processes the data, and return an accurate PP calculation.

 4. Use the calculated PP to farm or set new goals.